Jackson Stomp Transcribed

 The Jackson Stomp by the Mississippi Mudsteppers is one of the most memorable of Charlie McCoy’s tunes.
-Recorded on Okeh Records 45504, the tune is a quick-paced cock-eyed mando-banjo tour de force.
-This is often played by many Black stringband aficionados, but often in the key of A instead of the key of B on the recording.
+Recorded on Okeh Records 45504, the tune frolics as a quick-paced cock-eyed mando-banjo tour de force.
+Many Black stringband aficionados play the tune, but often in the key of A instead of the key of B on the recording.
 The assumption–and there’s some evidence if you slow down the recording–to suggest it’s really in A with the mandolin tuned up.
 But I believe there’s also evidence to suggest it actually is in B. Part of this is based in understanding that a mandolinist who often plays with blues guitarists will find themselves in keys other than G, D, and C, often venturing into other multi-sharped keys like E. The tune actually lays out very well in B which also makes me believe that it could be the true key it is played in.

 REGARDLESS, I’ve transcribed the entire tune in B and is available for tab subscribers.